pingcap/docs/tidb-cloud/naming-conventions-for-data-import.md

 ### Aurora Snapshot

-When you import Aurora Snapshot files, name the data files as follows:

-- All files with the `.parquet` suffix in the `${db_name}.${table_name}/` folder.
+For Aurora Snapshot files, all files with the `.parquet` suffix in the `${db_name}.${table_name}/` conform to the naming convention.
 A data file name can contain any prefix consisting of "a-z, 0-9, - , _ , ." and suffix ".parquet".

 For example:

 - `dbname.tablename.01.parquet`